 The decision of the BGH is facing considerable criticism and a constitutional complaint is already pending before the BVerfG.
 And indeed, in light of the constitutional rights to gender identity and equal treatment, the biological approach taken by the BGH is not convincing.

 Firstly, as the BVerfG has stressed in a number of decisions, a person’s gender cannot solely be determined by biological factors.
-Rather, a person’s gender significantly depends on her self-perceived gender identity.
+Rather, a person’s gender significantly depends on their self-perceived gender identity.
 Furthermore, such a subjective understanding is also supported by several decisions of the European Court of Human Rights (ECHR).
 For instance, in Goodwin v The United Kingdom, the ECHR held that the right to respect for private life under Article 8 of the European Convention on Human Rights also includes the right to autonomously establish details of one’s own gender identity.

 Secondly, it is more than doubtful whether the differential treatment between intersex persons and those with “merely perceived intersexuality” is in line with the constitutional right to equality under Art.
 3(1)(3) GG.
 While the BGH argued that the compared groups were not relevantly alike, one can hope that the BVerfG will reject this line of argument together with the curious notion of “merely perceived intersexuality”.
 Nonetheless, the long-term solution can only be a comprehensive legal reform which puts a person’s gender identity at the heart of a new gender recognition act.